top of page

 Bumblebee Millipede Info (Adenobolus monilicornis)

-A.monilicornis are a smaller species of millipede with adults growing to 7-10cm and can be identified by the contrasting black/ dark brown and yellow band s on each body segment, amazing pink/red legs and antennae.
+• A.monilicornis are a smaller species of millipede with adults growing to 7-10cm and can be identified by the contrasting black/ dark brown and yellow bands on each body segment, amazing pink/red or black legs and antennae.

-Diet: Hardwood leaf litter (oak, beech, hazel etc), rotten hardwood, organic compost/ topsoil, sphagnum moss, lichen, mushrooms, variety of fruit and vegetables (favourites include cucumber, squash, apple, banana), sepia/ calcium supplement, protein source (shrimp pellets, nutritional yeast)
+• Diet: Hardwood leaf litter (oak, beech, hazel etc), rotten hardwood, moss, lichen, mushrooms, variety of fruit and vegetables (favourites include cucumber, squash, apple, banana), sepia/ calcium supplement, protein source (fish flakes, shrimp pellets, nutritional yeast)

 • We like keeping A. monilicornis between 22-23˚C and 70-80% humidity for best results.

-• We suggest keeping the substrate damp (not soaking!) by misting when the top layer of substrate is dry, and provide plenty of cork bark or natural bark pieces, leaf litter, moss, and hardwood branches with lichen.
+• We suggest keeping the substrate damp (not soaking!) by misting when the top layer of substrate is dry, and provide plenty of decayed leaf litter and wood, bark pieces, moss, and hardwood branches with lichen.
+You can also provide them with seed pods for decor and enrichment.

 • We house our millipedes with springtails in a 40x30x30cm tank, which holds a deep layer of substrate and provides enough floor space for all inhabitants.
-You want to house any millipede with a substrate that is at least the same length as the millipede in depth, and twice the millipedes length in floor space.
+You want to house any millipede with a substrate that is at least as deep as the millipede is long, and three times the millipedes length in floor space.

 • When it comes to substrate, make sure you use a high-quality substrate that is full of white rotting hardwood and leaf litter as the food component, and organic topsoil, mushroom compost and moss mixed with some calcium sand as a filler component.
 The substrate should never have to be fully replenished, and we simply spot clean and provide more food component substrate or fresh leaf litter when needed.

 • Supplement their diet with crushed cuttlebone or eggshells for calcium, as well as a good quality protein source like shrimp pellets for optimal health.
-We prefer to feed vegetables to our millipedes to help deter fruit fly and fungus gnat infestations, but that’s just our choice!
 Like many invertebrates one of their favourites is cucumber which we provide in slices and replace once completely eaten.
 Many breeders suggest providing fresh fruit/ veg and protein once every 2-3 weeks, but we find that millipedes will readily take these food sources once a week.

 • Although millipedes prefer dark, damp conditions, it is important to maintain a regular 12-hour light cycle by placing the tank near a light source, such as another tank with an LED light, but never in direct sunlight as this will heat your tank to deadly temperatures.
 You can place a heat mat on the side of the tank, never the bottom, if your home is kept on the cool side.